shahinism/python-negar/README.md

 ### Windows

-Download latest zip archive.
+Download the latest zip archive.

 https://github.com/shahinism/python-negar/archive/master.zip

-Decompress it, and run the following command in root directory of `python-negar`
+Decompress it, and run the following command in the root directory of `python-negar`

     $ python setup.py install